jbockler/yabeda-resque/README.md

 | `jobs_delayed` | gauge | none         | Number of delayed jobs |

-Please note that due to the design of the resque-scheduler the delayed jobs are not included in the `queue_size` metric.
+Please note that due to the design of the resque-scheduler the delayed jobs are not included in the `queue_sizes` metric.
 Gathering this information can be quite expensive when there are a lot of delayed jobs.

 ## Development